Skip to main content

 In men, Leydig cells in the testes are responsible for testosterone production.
 These cells possess insulin receptors, and insulin signaling has been shown to be a potentiating factor in LH-stimulated testosterone synthesis.
 In a state of insulin resistance, this potentiation is diminished.

 The cell is less responsive to both LH and insulin, leading to suboptimal testosterone production.
-For a man on TRT, while the therapy provides an external source of testosterone, the underlying insulin resistance still contributes to and can affect the metabolism of that testosterone, particularly its aromatization to estradiol in adipose tissue.
+For a man on TRT, while the therapy provides an external source of testosterone, the underlying insulin resistance still contributes to systemic inflammation and can affect the metabolism of that testosterone, particularly its aromatization to estradiol in adipose tissue.

 In women, particularly those with Polycystic Ovary Syndrome (PCOS), hyperinsulinemia is a primary driver of excess androgen production by the ovaries.
 This demonstrates the powerful and direct link between metabolic dysregulation and sex hormone balance.
 For post-menopausal women on hormonal protocols, underlying insulin resistance can exacerbate metabolic side effects and blunt the therapy’s benefits on body composition and cognitive function.